-In addition to most of the college's executive and other administrative offices, the Field Administration Center (see map on previous page) houses the following:
+In addition to most of the college's executive and other administrative offices, the Field Administration Center (see campus map on previous page) houses the following:

+Academic Advising Center

+The Academic Advising Center assists students with course selection, academic problems, and answers questions about student services.
+For more information, see "Academic Advising" on page 19.

+Admissions Office

-- Academic Advising Center (First Flr., Rm.
-F-117) The Academic Advising Center assists students with course selection, academic problems, and answers questions about student services.
-For more information, see "Academic Advising" on page 17. - Admissions Office (First Flr., Rm.
-F-114) In addition to other services, the Admissions Office provides information about BCC to prospective students and helps students throughout the admission's process.
-For more information, see "Applying for Admission" starting on page 10. - Computer Laboratories (First Flr., Rm.
-F-102 & F-107) Several computer laboratories are available to students in computer courses or courses requiring the use of computers.
+In addition to other services, the Admissions Office provides information about BCC to prospective students and helps students throughout the admissions process.
+For more information, see "Applying for Admission" starting on page 10.

+Computer Laboratories

+(First Flr., Rm.
+F-102 & F-107)

+Several computer laboratories are available to students in computer courses or courses requiring the use of computers.
 Lab assistants are available to help students.
-There is no fee for this service. - Financial Aid Office (First Flr., Rm.
-F-122) The Financial Aid Office provides counseling about educational expenses and assistance in obtaining aid from various funding sources.
+There is no fee for this service.
+Hours of operation posted in lab.

+Financial Aid Office

+The Financial Aid Office provides counseling about educational expenses and assistance in obtaining aid from various funding sources.
 For more information, see "Financial Aid" starting on page 15.

+IT Help Desk

+The IT Help Desk provides first-level technical support to all faculty, staff and students of BCC.
+We are committed to assisting the computer and telecommunication needs of all employees and students by providing detailed resolutions and general system information for common problems.
+IT Help Desk Hours are from 7:30 AM - 4:00 PM, Monday through Friday.
+For more information, contact sdavis@berkshirecc.edu or 413-236-3004.

+Registrar's Office

-• Community Education Office (Second Fir., Intermodal Education Center) The office of Community Education develops, coordinates and implements the college's noncredit initiatives.
-For more information, see "Community Education" on page 31.
+The primary responsibility of the Registrar's Office is to maintain official academic records for each past and present BCC student.
+For more information, see "Registrar" on page 27.

-- Registrar's Office (First Flr., Rm.
-F-111) The primary responsibility of the Registrar's Office is to maintain official academic records for each past and present BCC student.
-For more information, see "Registrar" on page 27. - Student Billing Office (First Flr., Rm.
-F-108) The Student Billing Office prepares student bills and collects required payments.
-For more information, see "Billing and Payment" on page 14. - Student Success Center (First Flr., Rm.
-F-118) The Student Success Center is committed to helping students achieve academic success.
+Student Billing Office

+The Student Billing Office prepares student bills and collects required payments.
+For more information, see "Billing and Payment" on page 14.

+Student Success Center

+The Student Success Center is committed to helping students achieve academic success.
 Students are encouraged to visit the center either on a walk-in basis, or as a referral from an instructor.
-For more information, see "Student Success Center" on page 28. - TRIO Office & Learning Center (Second Flr., Rm.
-F-237) The TRIO Office provides "one-on-one" support services to help eligible students develop an educational plan.
-For more information, see "TRIO Program" on page 31.
+For more information, see "Student Success Center" on page 28.

+TRIO Office & Learning Center

+(Second Flr., Rm.
+F-237)

+The TRIO Office provides "one-on-one" support services to help eligible students develop an educational plan.
+For more information, see "TRIO Program" on page 32.

-Hawthorne Hall
+HAWTHORNE HALL

-In addition to classrooms, laboratories and faculty offices, Hawthorne Hall (see map on previous page) houses the following locations:
+In addition to classrooms, laboratories and faculty offices, Hawthorne Hall (see campus map on page 6) houses the following locations:

-- Berkshire Honors Scholar Center (Second Flr., Rm.
-H-237) The Berkshire Honors Scholar Center provides a quiet place for students in BCC's honors program to relax or study.
-For more information, see "Honors Program" on page 24. - Project Link Office (Second Flr., Rm.
-H-208A) The Project Link Office provides courses, advising and educational skills training to prepare GED and ESL students to enter BCC degree and certificate programs.
-For more information, see "Project Link" under "Nontraditional Students" on page 11. - Tech Prep Transitions Office (Career Vocational Linkage Initiative, Second Flr., Rm.
-H-215) The Tech Prep Transitions Office at BCC works with high school site coordinators, guidance counselors and faculty to provide a smooth transition for high school career vocational students into their post-secondary program of choice.
+Berkshire Honors Scholar Center

+(Second Flr., Rm.
+H-237)

+The Berkshire Honors Scholar Center provides a quiet place for students in BCC's honors program to relax or study.
+For more information, see "Honors Program" on page 26.

+Project Link Office

+(Second Flr., Rm.
+H-208A)

+The Project Link Office provides courses, advising and educational skills training to prepare GED and ESL students to enter BCC degree and certificate programs.
+For more information, see "Project Link" under "Nontraditional Students" on page 11.

+Tech Prep Transitions Office

+(Career Vocational Linkage Initiative, Second Flr., Rm.
+H-215) The Tech Prep Transitions Office at BCC works with high school site coordinators, guidance counselors and faculty to provide a smooth transition for high school career vocational students into their postsecondary program of choice.
 For more information, see "Tech Prep Transitions" under "Current High School Students" on page 11.